Thoxy67/usbooty/docs/write-methods.md

 | MBR (BIOS+UEFI)   | Older boards in CSM mode that boot MBR partitions on UEFI. |
 | Hybrid MBR / GPT  | One stick that boots on both legacy BIOS and UEFI.         |

+Two hardware corner cases are handled automatically:

+* **Old BIOSes**: MBR partition entries carry real CHS geometry values (saturated past the ~8 GiB horizon) instead of zeros, and FAT16 partitions switch from type `0x06` to the LBA variant `0x0E` past that horizon.
+Pre-2010 firmware that infers disk geometry from partition 1 boots correctly.
+* **4Kn enclosures**: the device's logical sector size is probed (`BLKSSZGET`), and every LBA in the partition table is expressed in that unit, so native-4K USB enclosures get a valid table instead of garbage offsets.

 The filesystem is picked automatically based on the ISO type and the size of the largest file.
 The combo only shows filesystems whose `mkfs.*` tool is installed on the host, so the choice is never a